eser/stack/di/README.md

 simplifies the management of dependencies by serving as a central registry for all services.

-## 🤔 What cool/di does?
+## 🤔 What cool/di offers?

-`cool/di` helps you handle these dependencies properly.
-It provides a simple and efficient dependency injection container that is designed to manage your application's services in a maintainable and scalable way, improving the overall codebase structure.
+`cool/di` helps you handle these dependencies by providing a structured, scalable and proper way to manage dependencies in your application.
+While its dependency injection container is focused on simplicity and efficiency, it also provides a set of decorators to make managing your application's services and dependencies even easier.

 ## 🛠 Usage

-Below you'll find a list of features provided by `cool/di` along with brief descriptions and usage examples.
+Here you'll find a list of features provided by `cool/di` along with brief descriptions and usage examples.

 ### Registering services